wattanx/nuxt-bundle-analysis/README.md

 By combining this script with a github actions, it is possible to send bundle size measurement results to Pull Request.
 (Nuxt3 is not supported)

+> ⚠️ It is not an npm package, so please copy it to your own project.

 ![image](https://user-images.githubusercontent.com/43837308/159209639-518f7136-e471-41d0-8305-a67265432082.png)